Compare Digital Experience Platforms.

 A DXP is an integrated suite of technologies for managing, delivering and optimizing digital experiences.
 It typically combines CMS, personalization, analytics, DAM and marketing automation in one platform.
 DXPs are designed for organizations that want to deliver consistent experiences across all digital touchpoints — from website to app to in-store displays.

-What's the difference between a DXP and a headless CMS?
+What is the difference between a DXP and a headless CMS?

-A headless CMS focuses purely on content management and delivers content via APIs – you choose your own frontend and other tools (analytics, personalization, DAM).
+A headless CMS focuses purely on content management and delivers content via APIs — you choose your own frontend and other tools (analytics, personalization, DAM).
 A DXP offers a complete suite including personalization, analytics and marketing automation.
 Headless is more flexible, cheaper and faster to implement.
 DXP offers more out-of-the-box features but is more complex and expensive.
-The trend: DXPs are becoming increasingly 'composable', blurring the lines.
+The trend: DXPs are becoming increasingly "composable", blurring the boundary.

 Is a DXP still future-proof with the rise of composable?